Due to the ongoing concerns of Covid-19 this is being planned as a bowl sale!

-It is a Charity Dinner with all proceeds going to the food programs of local charities that feed the needy in our area.
+It is a Charity event with all proceeds going to the food programs of local charities that feed the needy in our area.
 We typically raise $20,000 annually.

 Everything, including the food, is donated making this a true community event.

 Last year donations were distributed to: The H.E.R.
 Shelter, the Food Bank of Southeastern Virginia, the Judeo-Christian Outreach Center, Oasis Social Ministries, the Samaritan House and the Union Mission Ministries.

 • Hundreds of hand-crafted bowls made and donated by CDA members

 and other local artists; each attendee selects their favorite to take home.